-For centuries, inventive minds have shaped and revolutionized what and how we eat.
-Inspired by the possibility of advancement, people and technology have changed our access to food and beverages, how we package and prepare our meals and the very things we eat and drink today.
-Here’s a look at how far we’ve come.
+For centuries, inventive minds have shaped what we eat and how we eat it.
+Technological advancements and increased globalization have changed our access to food, how we package and prepare our food, and even the meals we eat today.

-Seventy-five years ago, before the onset of World War II, Henry DePoix pioneered a way to better preserve meat for French soldiers with shrink-wrap technology.
-This simple but critical invention allowed food to be protected and preserved for days rather than merely hours, allowing more soldiers to be fed and nourished and less food to be wasted.
+Before the onset of World War II, Henry DePoix pioneered a way to better preserve meat for French soldiers using shrink wrap technology.
+This simple but critical invention enabled food to be protected and preserved for days, rather than merely hours, allowing more soldiers to be fed and less food to be wasted.

-This packaging innovation officially launched in North America on January 7, 1941 and since this time has revolutionized the entire food packaging process, forever changing the availability and quality of food around the world.
+This packaging innovation officially launched in North America on January 7, 1941 and has revolutionized the entire food packaging process, forever changing the availability and quality of food.

 Turkey packaging for holiday meals

 For many years, turkey has been a key staple for meals during the holiday season.
-According to the National Turkey Federation, in the United States alone, we eat 46 million turkeys each Thanksgiving, 22 million on Christmas and 19 million on Easter.
+According to the U.S. Poultry and Egg Association, in the United States alone, each year we eat 46 million turkeys on Thanksgiving, 22 million on Christmas, and 19 million on Easter.

-Since this time, this innovation has continued to evolve.
-The clamp on the frozen turkey bag is now placed and tightened by a machine instead of a plier-like tool in the 1960s.
-The bags have more flexibility to package a wider range of bird sizes.
-Different ink allows more intricate printing and designs.
+Since then, turkey packaging has continued to evolve.
+The clamp used on frozen turkey bags is now placed and tightened by a machine instead of a plier-like tool, as it was in the 1960s.
+Today, the bags also have more flexibility to package a wider range of bird sizes and different ink allows more intricate printing and designs.

 Innovation makes history